5/8/2024

 Mark Swanson

 Yeah, thank you, Cindy.
-You know, on behalf of Jim and the rest of the management team at United Parks Resorts, we want to thank you for joining us this morning.
-As you heard today, we are confident in our long term strategy.
-Each group will believe will drive improved operating and financial results and long term value for stakeholders.
+On behalf of Jim and the rest of the management team at United Parks and Resorts, we want to thank you for joining us this morning.
+As you heard today, we are confident in our long-term strategy.
+We truly believe we'll drive improved operating and financial results and long-term value for stakeholders.
 So thank you for joining.
 We look forward to speaking with you next quarter.

 speaker